jreades/popchange/CODE.md

 ### Open Roads

 There _is_ road network data available from other sources: both the Ordnance Survey and OSNI produce open data products for roads.
-They tend not to go down to the driveway level, which is a shame as this would be particularly helpful in rural areas for locating households.
+They tend not to go down to the driveway level, which is a shame as this would be particularly helpful in rural areas for locating households, but they're pretty good overall save for the fact that they don't use the same file layout or classification.

 #### England & Wales